 - Arrogant as a bull in a herd. 🐂

-9. Arrogant as a knight in shining armor
+9. As arrogant as a knight in shining armor

 Meaning: Someone who believes they are always right and above reproach.